eachambers/ggtrout/README.md

 blood-red fin arch coloration.
 This species has many subspecies, and the ggtrout package is inspired by two Coloradan subspecies: the Colorado River cutthroat (*O. c. pleuriticus*) and the greenback cutthroat (*O.
 c. stomias*).
-The greenback has a fun history; it was presumed extinct in the 1930s until its rediscovery in a TODO limited river basin in Colorado in 1957 Since then, massive conservation efforts have been focused on reintroducing the subspecies into its historic range.
-The greenback is also the state fish of Colorado.
+The greenback has a fun history: it was presumed extinct in the 1930s until its rediscovery in a restricted river basin in Colorado in 1957.
+Since then, massive conservation efforts have been focused on reintroducing the subspecies into its historic range; the greenback is also the state fish of Colorado!
 There are four cuttie-inspired palettes.

 ``` r